Errors Dynamics in Affine Group Systems: Linear Group Systems and Its Stochastic Analysis

 The two forms in~\eqref{eqn:dynamic_estimate_state_sde} differ in noise because a Brownian motion can either drive a left-invariant or a right-invariant vector field.
 The symbol $\circ$ denotes the Stratonovich calculus~\cite{ksendal1987StochasticDE}.
 The matrices $s_1^\wedge, \ldots,s_d^\wedge$ form an orthogonal basis of $\mathfrak{g}$, and each vector $s_i$ reflects the strength of $\d{W}_{t,i}$ applied to the vector field from respective subspaces.
 Therefore, the covariance of the noise can be written as $\Sigma^d_{i=1}s_i s_i^\top$.

-In stochastic integral, we may obtain different solution depending on where we evaluate the integrated function.
-The It\^o and Stratonovich choices are the most natural ones, with Stratonovich's choice preserving the standard chain rule and being more intuitive for defining a stochastic process on a smooth manifold.
-However, the It\^o SDE can be derived from the Stratonovich via It\^o lemma\cite{Zhang2016}.
-The It\^o integral is more convenient for numerical solutions because evaluation of the integrated function is not correlated to the increment in the It\^o calculus. \begin{proposition}[SDE in the matrix Lie group] Consider the SDE ~\eqref{eqn:dynamic_estimate_state_sde} in the Stratonovich sense.
-The corresponding It\^o form is given by\\
+In stochastic integral, we may obtain different solutions depending on where we evaluate the integrated function.
+The It\^o and Stratonovich choices are the most natural ones, with Stratonovich's choice preserving the standard chain rule and being more intuitive for defining a stochastic process on a smooth manifold. {However, the It\^o SDE is more suitable for numerical solutions of the Euler scheme\cite{Piggott2016GeometricES} since the evaluation of the integrated function is not correlated with the increment in the It\^o integral.} \begin{proposition}[It\^o SDE of~\eqref{eqn:dynamic_estimate_state_sde}] Consider~\eqref{eqn:dynamic_estimate_state_sde} in the Stratonovich sense.
+The It\^o forms of LID and RID are given by

 \end{proposition} \begin{proof} We use Theorem 1.2 in \cite[CH.3]{ikeda2014stochastic} to obtain the It\^o form from Stratonovich form.
 For continuous semimartingales\footnote{For the sake of coherence, all discussion is this paper is limited to the case where the referred stochastic process is semimartingales.} ${A},{B},$ and ${C},$